 Six Foolproof Places to Hide Gifts this Christmas

 Empty Christmas Decoration Boxes

 The kids probably helped you unload all those boxes of holiday decorations.
-Once they’re empty, as far as the kids know, they go back to their spots to await the time when Christmas is over and they have to be refilled.
+Once they’re empty, as far as the kids know, they go back to their spots to await the time for when Christmas is over, and they have to be refilled.

 A Neighbor’s House

-Family friends and neighbors can be a great help when it comes to keeping the gifts hidden.
-In fact, you can offer a swap where you hide their gifts and they hide yours.
+Family, friends, and neighbors can be a great help when it comes to keeping the gifts hidden.
+In fact, you can offer a swap where you hide their gifts, and they hide yours.
 It’s a win-win.
 If the kids find the gifts, it doesn’t matter because they aren’t for them anyway!

 Under the Tree

 You could use a designated wrapping paper for each child that you only reveal when it’s time to open gifts, or you could just label them each with a different shape or code name that only you know.